awsdocs/aws-transit-gateway-guide/doc_source/network-manager-monitor-console.md

-# Visualizing and Monitoring Your Global Network Using the Network Manager Console<a name="network-manager-monitor-console"></a>
+# Visualizing and monitoring your global network using the Network Manager console<a name="network-manager-monitor-console"></a>

 The Network Manager console provides a dashboard that enables you to visualize and monitor your global network\.
 It includes information about the resources in your global network, their geographic location, the network topology, and Amazon CloudWatch metrics and events\.